 Neutralization requires the use of specialized neutralizing fluids which are commonly applied to the surface with the help of a sprayer.
-However, plenty of industrial professionals apply the neutralizer immediately after the weld is cleaned with a brush.
+Plenty of industrial professionals apply the neutralizer immediately after the weld is cleaned with a brush.

 So, the process looks something like this:

-- Cleaning the weld with a brush and acid/liquid
+- Cleaning the weld with a brush and weld cleaning fluid (acid)

 - Application of the neutralizing fluid